Our Board

 President

-Marie Enback is an educator, consultant, and ADHD Coach with more than two decades of experience in the field of ADHD.
+Marie Enback is an educator, consultant, and a Master Certified ADHD Coach, MCAC.
+With more than two decades of experience in the field of ADHD.
 Her work spans professional education, cross-sector collaboration, and structured development of ADHD Coaching as a clearly defined professional practice across Scandinavia and Europe.

 Since 2016, she has provided ADHD Coach training and contributed to competence development within the field.
 She collaborates with ADHD associations and professional organisations internationally and currently serves as Ethics Chair of the PAAC (Professional Association for ADHD Coaches), contributing to ethical governance and professional standards.